 Safe Schools & Violence Prevention - CalEdFactsThis content is part of California Department of Education's information and media guide about education in the State of California.
 For similar information on other topics, visit the full CalEdFacts.

 The correlation between academic achievement and learning environments in which students feel safe, secure, and connected, is clear.
-The programs described below are designed to address unmet needs in the area of school safety and violence prevention.
+The information below is designed to address unmet needs in the area of school safety and violence prevention.

 Teen Dating Abuse Prevention